PhD Thesis

 Enrolling for PhD thesis defence

-To obtain authorization from the CADSSC to proceed to the defence of their thesis, PhD candidates must enrol with the Postgraduate Office for PhD thesis defence.
-To do so, they must pay the enrolment fee and any outstanding annual academic supervision fees, including charges for the current academic year.
+To obtain authorization from the CADSSC to proceed to the defence of their thesis, PhD candidates must enrol with the Postgraduate Office for Doctoral thesis defence (Tesis Doctoral); the students should sent a screenshot of THESIS showing the approval of the Assessment Prior to PhD thesis submission.
+To complete the enrolment, they must pay the enrolment fee and any outstanding annual academic supervision fees, including charges for the current academic year.

 Enrolment must be paid to apply for the deposit.
 To speed up the process, credit card payments are recommended.